 Nothing beats a glass of this cool refreshing Honeydew Sago Dessert with coconut milk on…

-Bubur Cha Cha, a Malaysian dessert consisting of sweet potatoes, taro, plantain, and sago in a sweet fragrant coconut sauce.
+Bubur Cha Cha, a Malaysian dessert of sweet potatoes, taro, plantain, and sago in a sweet fragrant coconut sauce.
 Serve warm or cold.

 Gula Melaka is made from the sap of the coconut palm.
 The sap is boiled until it thickens and poured into bamboo tubes to solidify.
 It has a dark brown color and is often used in desserts.
 Sago pearls are made from the starch of the sago palm.
 While tapioca pearls are very similar, sago pearls tend to hold their shape better when cooked.
 These two ingredients combined wonderfully in another very popular dessert known as Sago Gula Melaka which inspired my Ebony n Ivory Dessert.